 - Use snow chains in winter.

 An International Driving Permit and a valid Australian driver's licence are both required when driving in Albania.
-More information: Road travel
+More information:

 Only use registered taxis and authorised limousines, preferably those arranged through your hotel.
 Avoid flagging down taxis in the street, and consider sitting in the back seat rather than the front.